 From Polk Pkwy/FL-570, take Exit 5 toward FL-563/Harden Blvd and merge onto Drane Field Rd.

 After Drane Field Rd becomes S Parkway Frontage Rd, turn left onto Harden Blvd.

 Alternatives ABA — Lakeland, FL

 Get Started With ABA Therapy in Lakeland

-Does Alternatives ABA at the Lakeland center sound like the right fit for your child and your family?
+Does the HealthPRO Pediatrics Lakeland Center sound like the right fit for your child and your family?
 If it does, please submit a form and our care providers will get in touch with you shortly.
 If you’re still wondering about some things, ask our team a question.
 We’re by your side for anything you need.

 Customized, Compassionate ABA Therapy in Lakeland, FL

 Our approach focuses on collaborative care to provide better support to your child and your entire family.